-- The minister has become an icon in the conservative political camp
+- Minister, Damares Alves, has become an icon in the conservative political camp

-- More religious women candidates stand in this year’s elections.
+- More religious women candidates stand in this year’s elections in Brazil.

 Translated by Tom Gatehouse, as part of LAB’s ongoing partnership with Agência Pública.
 You can read the original article (in Portuguese) here.